alexandern17/test-readme/example-app-readme/README.md

 3. The 'SELECT' button presents [ChangeRegionViewController.swift](https://github.com/thunderheadone/one-sdk-ios/blob/master/examples/dynamic-initialization-example/Dynamic%20Initialization%20Example/Dynamic%20Initialization%20Example/ChangeRegionViewController.swift), which displays a list of regions to select from.
 4. Upon selection of a new region, the SDK is then *reconfigured* with new API credentials corresponding to the region selected, triggered from the [`onRegionChanged`](https://github.com/thunderheadone/one-sdk-ios/blob/master/examples/dynamic-initialization-example/Dynamic%20Initialization%20Example/Dynamic%20Initialization%20Example/RegionViewController.swift#L93) delegate method.

+*Note:*
+- The Thunderhead SDK's AdminMode is not reconfigurable on the fly, the app needs to be restarted when switching between User and Admin mode.

 ## Thunderhead SDK Late Initialization

 In the event you want the SDK to run even without valid parameters, you can initialize the SDK with all empty strings `""` or `nil` parameters.
 The SDK can then be configured later with valid parameters using the same method.